Garfield Tea House

 The Garfield Tea House in Long Branch, New Jersey, is the only remaining structure directly related to President James A. Garfield's final trip to the Jersey Shore.
 The Garfield Tea House was built from the railroad ties used to lay the emergency track that transported a dying President Garfield from the nearby Elberon train station to the oceanfront cottage where he died 12 days later.

+The Garfield Tea House is located at 1260 Ocean Avenue in Long Branch, across the street from the Atlantic Ocean.